By Marcy Carmack

 Most people like to follow trends, and I don’t blame them.
 They serve as a style guide, making it easier to stay “in fashion”.
 But with today’s relentless cycle of newness, it’s nearly impossible to keep up.
 My advice?
 Step off the trend treadmill.
 Instead, focus on clothing that fits and flatters your body.
 Fashion should work for you—not the other way around.
 After all, what’s “in” today is gone tomorrow.

-Marcy Carmack is a Chicago-based celebrity and personal stylist with a distinguished career spanning both coasts.
-She began her fashion journey in New York, collaborating with top design houses in public relations, fashion show production, and visual merchandising.
-After relocating to the West Coast, she launched her own successful styling business and was soon recognized as Best of the Bay by San Francisco Magazine, dressing the city’s most influential figures.
+Marcy Carmack is a celebrity and personal stylist whose career has taken her from New York to the West Coast and back to the Midwest.
+She began in New York, working with top design houses in public relations, fashion show production, and visual merchandising.
+In San Francisco, she launched her eponymous styling business, dressing many of the city’s most influential figures, including the First Lady of California.